xuanzhou1/xuanzhou-academic/content/en/post/grant-academic-excellence-foundation-of-BUAA-phD-students/index.md

 ---
 title: Xuan got a grant from the Academic Excellence Foundation of BUAA for PhD Students.
 date: 2022-05-17
-summary: Xuan got a grant from the Academic Excellence Foundation of BUAA for PhD Students, under which he will carry on his dissertation research on the digital-twin-based individual aircraft tracking technology.
+summary: Xuan has been awarded a grant from the Academic Excellence Foundation of BUAA for PhD Students to support his dissertation research.
 draft: false
 featured: false
 image: